 Internal security will ensure the safety of feed, records (computer and paper), and equipment and supplies.
 Safeguard the inside of buildings, computers and other systems to prevent tampering or sabotage.
 Evaluate the security of water and feed systems with respect to ease of intentional introduction of pathogens or other forms of contamination.
 Protect sensitive or restricted areas (such as water and feed systems) with locks or other access control measures, and maintain a door or lock key inventory to keep track of personnel who have access to those areas.
 Consider using combination locks or key cards for restricted areas, change combinations and re-program cards as part of routine security or in the event of employee termination.

 Hazardous materials, pharmaceuticals and feed additives must be securely stored to prevent unauthorized access.
-For additional information on inventory, see Chapter 10: Record Keeping.

 Employees are a critical component in enforcing physical security; train personnel to be aware of and immediately report suspicious behavior.
-See Chapter 3: Employee Policies for more information.